• SHOP

 A clean space always sparks creativity for me.
 If you’re in a creative rut, decluttering your sewing and craft space might be just what you need to get back to making things!

 For the first 12 years of my marriage, my husband was in the Navy.
 The frequent moves helped me keep my supplies to a minimum and forced me to declutter at least every 2 years.
 We’ve been in the same city for 6 years now, and in the same home for about 4 years.
 In addition, I’m blessed with a separate sewing room in the house which means I can shut the door and ignore the mess.
 Hah!
-I’ve done some small cleaning and organizing, but it was time for a big sewing room clean up…
+I’ve done some small cleaning a

 You likely have way more crafting supplies than you can actually use (like me) and plenty of small containers to store your things.
 So, just jump in and get started!